Why lifelong lllearning is important

 • Experiential learning activities aimed at expanding your knowledge and provide opportunities to develop skills such as volunteerism, new projects, cross-functional teams, task forces in the workplace, leadership roles in a professional association, etc.

-• YouTube, podcasts, journals, articles, books and blogs associated with the hospitality field.
+• YouTube, podcasts, journals, articles, books, and blogs associated with the hospitality field.

 • Networking with other professionals to stay informed about the trends impacting the hospitality industry

 It might also be indirect, personal, or informal.
-On a personal level, you seize any opportunity to study outside of the office.
+On a personal level, you seize any opportunity to study outside the office.
 It is a pastime or a particular interest that the learner wants to pursue independently, and it can be either formal or informal learning.

 Informally, it is the learning that people choose to accomplish throughout their lives by trial and error, and informal methods such as viewing a video, reading lifelong learning articles from a peer, chatting to a professional, or just watching a television show.